 We will not usually request legal sanctions from the Local Authority in cases where poor attendance is symptomatic of complex family circumstances.
-In such circumstances our school will take a holistic approach to the issue, and involve other agencies as necessary.
+In such Bristol City Council Model Attendance Policy for Schools - Summer 2021 - v6 circumstances our school will take a holistic approach to the issue, and involve other agencies as necessary.
 The exception to this will be where parents fail to accept or engage with support offered by the school and/or other agencies, or fail to implement the suggested changes.
 Again, when referring for legal sanctions, we will show that we have warned the parent/s that they are at risk of receiving a Penalty Notice or other legal sanction.